hngu/leetcode/README.md

 - 4Sum: two O(n^2) loops with map: one for a + b and the other for c + d.
 - Monotonic stacks are a good option when a problem involves comparing the size of numeric elements, with their order being relevant.
 - Any manual math calculations: move backwards and always consider carries!
 At the end of the loop do one final computation for carries.
+- Be careful of parsing strings that contains numbers.
+A number can be multidigit like: `123+456`

 Questions:
 - What data type will the input be?
 Will it always be the same data type?